With Malice Towards None

 The passage is worth quoting in its larger context:

 Fondly do we hope, fervently do we pray, that this mighty scourge of war may soon pass away.
 Yet if God wills that it continue until the wealth piled by the bondsman’s two hundred and fifty years of unrequited toil shall be sunk, and until every drop of blood drawn by the lash shall be paid by another drawn with the sword, as was said three thousand years ago, so still it must be said, that ‘the judgments of the Lord are true and righteous altogether.’

 With malice towards none, with charity for all, with firmness in the right, as God gives us to see the right, let us finish the work we are in, to bind up the nation’s wounds, to care for him who shall have borne the battle, and for his widow and orphans, to do all which may achieve and cherish a just and a lasting peace among ourselves and with all nations.

 We are presently engaged in a great civil disjunction, testing whether in America we have any common sense left at all.
 Global trickery is on the march, and seemingly, we aren’t quite smart enough to see through it, to avoid seeing our social balance destabilized…yet our leaders greet this turn with a fatalistic shrug.

-I contend that the two great drivers of human behavior are not love vs hate; nor any other dichotomy of nebulous, ill-defined emotion.
+I contend that the two great drivers of human behavior are not love vs. hate; nor any other dichotomy of nebulous, ill-defined emotion.
 They are procrastination and aversion.

 Procrastination says, “These are awful things.
 I’ll really do something about them one day—when I’m less busy…I feel better…I’m a little richer.
-When I’m older, married, divorced, once I’ve retired, when the economy picks up…”
+When I’m older, married, divorced, once I’ve retired, whenever the economy picks up…”